Mark Chapter Thirteen

 During that period of great tribulation, people will be looking for anyone to save them and there will be many that claim that they can.
 They are all sent by Satan to deceive the people of the earth but Jesus has warned all of us about what is to come.

-'But in those days, following that distress, "the sun will be darkened, and the moon will not give its light; the stars will fall from the sky, and the heavenly bodies will be shaken."'
+In those days, after that trouble, the sun will grow dark, the moon will stop shining, the stars will fall from the sky, and the powers in heaven will be shaken.

 Now, we see the signs that will occur before the final judgment.
 These signs will appear and the devil will make his final attempt to overthrow the kingdom.
 The battle is short and the final judgment begins.

-'At that time people will see the Son of Man coming in clouds with great power and glory.
-And he will send his angels and gather his elect from the four winds, from the ends of the earth to the ends of the heavens.'
+Then they will see the Son of Man coming in clouds with tremendous power and glory.
+He will send out his angels and gather together his chosen people from the four winds, from the ends of the earth to the ends of heaven.

 Jesus then tells us of the final gathering of the saints for the judgment of rewards.
 Those that are left on the earth will join with those who are in heaven and the rewards will be given to the faithful.

-'Now learn this lesson from the fig tree: As soon as its twigs get tender and its leaves come out, you know that summer is near.
-Even so, when you see these things happening, you know that it is near, right at the door.'
+"Now let the fig tree teach you its lesson: when its branches begin to sprout and leaves appear, you know that summer is approaching.
+In the same way, when you see all these things happening, you are to know that the time is near, right at the door.

 Jesus uses the example of a fig tree and we are reminded that, throughout the Bible, the fig tree speaks of the nation of Israel.
 So what did Jesus mean by "it is near"?
 He was talking about the kingdom of God which is what the disciples had asked about.
 When all the elect of Israel have accepted Jesus Christ, the harvest will begin.

-'Truly I tell you, this generation will certainly not pass away until all these things have happened.
-Heaven and earth will pass away, but my words will never pass away.'
+Yes!
+I tell you that this people will certainly not pass away before all these things happen.
+Heaven and earth will pass away, but my words will certainly not pass away.

 All of those last days events have not happened but all of the apostles have died; so, what's up?
 The Hebrew understanding of generation is not a straight line like we think but is a circle of events and time.
 There was a circle from the days of Adam until the destruction of Noah's day.
 There was a circle from the days after the flood to the destruction of the temple.
 The generation that Jesus was talking about was the time from the giving of the Holy Spirit to the final judgment.

-'But about that day or hour no one knows, not even the angels in heaven, nor the Son, but only the Father.'
+However, when that day and hour will come, no one knows -- not the angels in heaven, not the Son, just the Father.

 When this latest generation (circle) will end is only known to the Father.
 As we have seen, the only remaining clue that we have is the sign that Jesus said to look for which is the "abomination that causes desolation".
 That will be the start of the Great Tribulation.